cocos-creator/docs-3d-deprecated/en/editor/publish/build-options.md

 ### Included Scenes

-During the build process, the resources and scripts in the `resources` are all packaged, while the other resources are packaged on demand based on the usage of the scenes involved in the build.
-Thus, scenes that do not need to be published are suggested to be unchecked, reducing the volume of the package after build.
+There are usually multiple game scenes in the project, this option allows you to choose the scenes you want to package.
+During the build process, all assets that depended on these selected scene assets in deep will be packaged.
+Just select the game scenes that are actually needed can reduce the size of game package after build.
+For more information about assets packaging, please refer to the [Build Process with FAQ](./build-guide) documentation.

 ### Start Scene